343 Guilty Spark: Design and attributes

 343 Guilty Spark is an artificial intelligence entity created by an ancient highly advanced species known as the Forerunners.
-Spark is presented as a compact, spherical machine, unlike the angular design of his allies, the Forerunner Sentinels.
+Spark is presented as a compact, spherical machine, unlike the angular design of his allies, he Forerunner Sentinels.
 He moves around by hovering in the air, and possesses a single pulsating eye which normally glows blue; in Halo 3, Guilty Spark's eye turns red when enraged and is capable of firing laser beams as an offensive measure.
 Spark operates with strict adherence to the Forerunners' programming protocols; he is unable to directly retrieve the activation index for the installation or reunite it with its Core to commence the firing process.
 He needs another being, specifically a member of the human race whom he refers to as the "Reclaimers", to do this for him.

 Bungie intended for the character to have a similar voice and disposition as C-3PO.
 The character's voice actor Tim Dadabo noted that he was given leeway to develop his own style and personality in developing Guilty Spark for Combat Evolved as the characters were then relatively undefined, while he was specifically directed to get a little deeper and darker with the character in later games.
 Dadabo recalled that the Bungie developmental team was constantly making alterations to the game's script and scenes even when recording was underway, and he would often be asked to go back and forth to the studio to record new lines.
-Dadabo noted that he was guided by project lead Jason Jones and lead writer Joseph Staten during the recording process, and that he received adequate context behind specific lines and scenes in order to emote his character.
-Dadabo described his character as a "bastard" who strings others along in order to accomplish his ends.
+Dadabo noted that he was guided by project lead Jason Jones and lead writer Joseph Staten during the recording process, and that he received adequate context behind specific lines and scenes to emote his character.
+Dadabo described his character as a "bastard" who strings others along to accomplish his ends.